UMCarpentries/intro-curriculum-r/paper/paper.md

 science practitioners.

 However, we found that the curriculum did not meet all of our needs.
-First, we found that the modular nature of the curriculum means that each lesson is independent from the others, so it is not apparent to learners how to integrate all of the skills together for reproducible research projects.
+First, the modular nature of the curriculum means that each lesson is independent from the others, so it is not apparent to learners how to integrate all of the skills together for reproducible research projects.
 Additionally, the Carpentries material is more of a reference than a lesson plan as